Skip to Main Content

 Whenever you add data to a layer, you'll want to add information to the Description and Credits section of your layer.
 This is called metadata since it is data about what your data is and where you got it from.
 You may be working on projects with many layers, and you'll want to know where the information on those layers came from.
 This is a very good habit to get into so that when you cite the sources on your map when you print or share it, you will just be able to get that information in the description of the layer, instead of digging back through your computer to remind yourself where you got your information from.
 Viewers of your map will want to know your sources.

-• Double-click on the Counties Receiving MRAPs layer to open the Properties window and navigate to the General tab.
-You'll be interested in the fields for Description and Credits
+• Double-click on the Counties Receiving MRAPs layer to open the Properties window and navigate to the Metadata tab.
+You'll be interested in the fields for Description and Credits, but first you'll need to make it editable.
+Click on the dropdown at top that currently says Show metadata from data source (read-only) and change it to Layer has its own metadata.
+The fields will switch from being grayed out and you can now edit the metadata.

-Information on the receipt of MRAPs by law enforcement agencies courtesy of Defense Logistics Agency, Law Enforcement Support Office from the 2017 dataset "LESO Property Transferred to Participating Agencies" from: http://www.dla.mil/DispositionServices/Offers/Reutilization/LawEnforcement.aspx.
+Information on the receipt of MRAPs by law enforcement agencies courtesy of Defense Logistics Agency, Law Enforcement Support office from the 2023 dataset "LESO Property Transferred to Participating Agencies" from: https://www.dla.mil/Disposition-Services/Offers/Law-Enforcement/Public-Information/

 This is the place where I got the information that I included on my spreadsheet.